-Brake lever and brake pedal
+Brake levers and brake pedal

-- Check that there is no free play in the brake lever.
-If there is free play, have a Yamaha dealer check the brake system. - Check for correct brake pedal height.
-(See page 8-23.)
-If the pedal height is incorrect, have a Yamaha dealer adjust it. - Check the operation of the lever and pedal.
+- Check for correct free play in the brake levers and brake pedal.
+If the free play is incorrect, have a Yamaha dealer check the brake system.
+(See pages 8-34 and 8-35.) - Check the operation of the brake levers and brake pedal.
 They should move smoothly and there should be a firm feeling when the brakes are applied.
-If not, have a Yamaha dealer check the brake system.
+If not, have the ATV checked by a Yamaha dealer.